KhiemGOM/eval/README.md

 # Math Expression Evaluator

-A simple and extensible math expression evaluator written in [programming language of your choice] that allows you to parse and evaluate mathematical expressions.
+A simple and extensible math expression evaluator written in C++ that allows you to parse and evaluate mathematical expressions.
 This project is inspired by the functionality of popular calculator apps and libraries.

 ## Features